- Share this article on Facebook

 “The request is patently unfair and prejudicial to all John Does who have been identified by an ISP, and good cause is not shown as to these identified Does.
 Plaintiff will file a Second Amended Complaint and will serve it, no later than December 6, 2010, identifying by name and address Defendants over whom it reasonably believes the Court has personal jurisdiction and whom it wants to sue.
 It will also file a notice with the Court naming those Interested Parties, John Does, and their Internet Protocol addresses, over whom Plaintiff concedes the Court lacks personal jurisdiction or otherwise should be dismissed; and setting forth the Internet Protocol address of those John Does for whom Plaintiff has no identifying information, but over whom Plaintiff reasonably believes the Court has personal jurisdiction and whom it wants to sue.”

-The US Copyright Group has long signaled that it will begin filing lawsuits across the country against individuals who have refused to settle.
+The US Copyright Group has long signaled that it has begun to set the stage for its next round, filing lawsuits across the country against individuals who have refused to settle.
 The plaintiffs have hired local counsel throughout the nation.
-It remains to be seen what happens in the other cases, including those that target accused pirates of Oscar-winner The Hurt Locker, but at the very least, the US Copyright Group will have to make good on some its threats within the next month to name names and signal which individuals it intends to sue in open court.
+It remains to be seen what happens in the other cases, including those that target accused pirates of Academy Award-winning film, The Hurt Locker, but at very least, the US Copyright Group will have to make good on some its threats within the next month to name names and signal which individuals it intends to sue in open court.